ErikBoraHuynh/Homelabs/Active Directory/README.md

 Created an Active Directory Diagram in Microsoft Visio to help visualize this homelab.

 The Windows Server 2019 VM functions as the Domain Controller (DC) for the internal network, providing centralized authentication, identity management, and network services.
-Both the Domain Controller and the Windows 10 Client VM reside on the same virtual internal network.
+Both the Domain Controller and the Windows 10 VM / Client reside on the same virtual internal network.

 On the Domain Controller, several core enterprise services are configured to replicate a real-world Active Directory environment: